The NIH Almanac

 Biological Resources manages biological resources through contracts.
 It coordinates the aged non-human primate resources and the Intervention Testing Program (ITP), a multi-institutional study conducting research on non-genetic interventions to delay aging in a mouse model.

-Cardiovascular Biology supports investigations on the molecular and cellular changes that lead to age-related declines in cardiac and vascular function.
-Aging is itself the major risk factor for heart disease.
+Cardiovascular Biology supports investigations on the molecular and cellular changes that lead to age-related declines in cardiac and vascular function, and on mechanisms and factors that reverse or slow these aging processes.

 Cell Biology supports research on the age-related changes in cell physiology in microenvironments, cellular senescence, apoptosis, autophagy, cancer, cell-autonomy, cellular structures, signaling mechanisms, and protein homeostasis that might contribute to aging phenotypes.